|North Manitou Shoal, MI|

 Known locally as “The Crib,” North Manitou Shoal Lighthouse was typically manned by a three-person crew, each of whom served two weeks at the station followed by a week off.
 To pass time, the men watched television, read books and magazines, played board games, and chatted with passing ship captains by radio.
 One coastguardsman perfected his rappelling skills by using ropes to descend from the gallery outside the lantern room to the concrete deck below.
 When the station was automated in 1980, it was one of just a handful of staffed lights in the Great Lakes and the last offshore light to lose its crews.
 The unique four-sided lens formerly used in The Crib is on display in Glen Haven at the Cannery Boat Museum, part of Sleeping Bear Dunes National Lakeshore.

 In December 2000, concerned citizens from Glen Arbor, Maple City, and Walled Lake, Michigan, met to form North Manitou Shoal Light Preservation Society (NMSLPS), a nonprofit organization whose goal was to promote the preservation and restoration of North Manitou Shoal Lighthouse.
 After determining that the dollar amount for restoring the lighthouse to an acceptable standard would be considerable, the group abandoned its effort.

 In May 2015, North Manitou Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a conveyance from the State of Michigan for the bottomlands on which the lighthouse stands.
-If no suitable organization is found, the lighthouse will be sold at auction.
+When a new custodian was not found, the General Services Administration initiated an online auction for the lighthouse on July 15, 2016 with an opening bid of $25,000.

 Located in the water roughly midway between the southern end of North Manitou